 In the present study, we compared variability of male and female Syrian hamsters (Mesocricetus auratus) across multiple tests.
 Female Syrian hamsters spontaneously ovulate on a 4-day cycle, allowing exact identification of cycle phase.
 Ovariectomized female hamsters were compared to intact (or sham operated) females and males.
 Subjects were habituated to tasks and tested over two estrous cycles (or the equivalent duration) for behavior in open field, novel object recognition, and sucrose preference tests.
 When investigating estrous cycling, ovariectomized females and males were arbitrarily assigned an estrous cycle, with “faux estrous phases” assigned for each day.
 The distribution of faux estrous phases was assigned to match the distribution of estrous phase days for true cycling intact females.

 Groups tracked across days of testing overlapped in mean response and variability in most testing measures, excluding distance traveled in the open field test.
 When mapping testing days over estrus phases, variation between groups was mostly similar across groups.
 In cases when variability fluctuated, it often fluctuated most on day 3 of estrous in intact females, when the coefficient of variation tended to decrease or increase compared to variation on other days.
 However, significant fluctuations occurred across faux estrous cycle days in some male and ovariectomized female tests, suggesting that a larger sample size is needed to definitively claim whether the estrous cycle was controlling variability on this day, and not random variation.

 Moshofsky, Kathleen Jane, "The role of sex and ovarian cycles in rodent behavioral and physiological variability" (2017).
-Theses, Dissertations, and Projects.
-1844.
+Honors Project, Smith College, Northampton, MA.